-Biology: This is one of the best-known orders of insects and contains some of our most important pests, such as the codling moth, armyworm, clothes moth and cabbageworm.
-Most of the caterpillars feed on leaves of plants, while others bore in plant stems and fruit and still others are leafminers.
+Biology: This is one of the best-known orders of insects and contains some of our most important pests, such as the codling moth, armyworm, clothes moth, and cabbageworm.
+Most of the caterpillars feed on leaves of plants, while others bore into plant stems or fruit and still others are leafminers or stored product pests.